vishen/go-chromecast/README.md

     - WAV
 ```

-If an unknown file is found, it will use `ffmpeg` to transcode it to MP4, and stream it to the chromecast.
+If an unknown video file is found, it will use `ffmpeg` to transcode it to MP4 and stream it to the chromecast.

 ## Play Local Media Files